deltachat/deltachat-pages/_posts/2024-05-31-instant-onboarding.md

 - offers privacy, censorship resistance and free choice of server,

-- offers in-chat games like 2048, chess or hextris, and in-chat tools like an editor, a calendar and a checklist and all of that without requiring any server support.
+- offers in-chat games like 2048, chess or hextris, and in-chat tools like an editor, a calendar and a checklist.

 In light of all these features, we prefer to not require would-be-users first to understand what "e-mail" has to do with anything.
-Or as a 20-year old women once reacted "E-mail?
-Isn't e-mail just there fore spam and work?"
+As a 20-year old women once said "E-mail?
+Isn't e-mail just there for spam and work?"
-E-mail in the form of chatmail is so much more than that but e-mail addresses recede into the background of Delta Chat just like phone numbers recede into the background of classic phone-based messengers.
+E-mail in the form of chatmail is so much more than that but we still think it's good to let e-mail addresses recede into the background of Delta Chat just like phone numbers typically recede into the background of classic phone-based messengers.

 ## Chatmail makes e-mail cheap again